srl-labs/containerlab/docs/manual/kinds/vr-veos.md

 !!!info
     Default user credentials: `admin:admin`

-## Interfaces mapping
+## Interface naming

-Arista vEOS container can have up to 144 interfaces and uses the following mapping rules:
+You can use [interfaces names](../topo-def-file.md#interface-naming) in the topology file like they appear in [[[ kind_display_name ]]].

+The interface naming convention is: `Ethernet1/X` (or `Et1/X`), where `X` is the port number.

+With that naming convention in mind:

+* `Ethernet1/1` - first data port available
+* `Ethernet1/2` - second data port, and so on...

+/// admonition
+    type: note
+Data port numbering starts at `1`.
+///

+The example ports above would be mapped to the following Linux interfaces inside the container running the [[[ kind_display_name ]]] VM:

 * `eth0` - management interface connected to the containerlab management network
-* `eth1` - first data interface, mapped to first data port of vEOS line card
+* `eth1` - first data interface, mapped to the first data port of the VM (rendered as `Ethernet1/1`)
-* `eth2+` - second and subsequent data interface
+* `eth2+` - second and subsequent data interfaces, mapped to the second and subsequent data ports of the VM (rendered as `Ethernet1/2` and so on)

-When containerlab launches Arista vEOS node, it will assign IPv4/6 address to the `eth0` interface.
-These addresses can be used to reach management plane of the router.
+When containerlab launches [[[ kind_display_name ]]] node the management interface of the VM gets assigned `10.0.0.15/24` address from the QEMU DHCP server.
+This interface is transparently stitched with container's `eth0` interface such that users can reach the management plane of the [[[ kind_display_name ]]] using containerlab's assigned IP.

-Data interfaces `eth1+` needs to be configured with IP addressing manually using CLI/management protocols.
+Data interfaces `Ethernet1/1+` need to be configured with IP addressing manually using CLI or other available management interfaces.

 ## Features and options